Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 **Step 2**

 - *Exporting*
-This message is displayed during the export process.
+This notice is displayed during the export process.

 - [CANCEL]
 Click this button to cancel the process.
 After a few seconds, the [CANCEL] button changes to a [CLOSE] button.